 Lakshman Achuthan joined the Board of Trustees in January of 2014.
-He began his career of studying recessions in the early 1990s with Geoffery H. Moore at Columbia University, and went on to co-found the Economic Cycle Research Institute with Dr. Moore in 1996.
-Lakshman also serves on a number of non-profit boards.
-He and his wife, Tracy White, have a daughter ('22) and a son ('26) at the School.
+He began studying recessions in the early 1990s at Columbia University and then co-founded the Economic Cycle Research Institute in 1996.
+Lakshman also serves on the Putney School board, among others.
+He and his wife, Tracy, have three children (’22, ’26 and ’29) at the School.

 Alf Blitzer, a long-standing Trustee and son of a C&C alum, serves as the chair of the Board's Audit Committee.
 Previously, he served as the chair of the Board’s Development Committee from 2006 until 2011.
 He has been an IT executive for over 25 years and had roles on the national board of City at Peace and the board of directors of the Greenwich Village Little League.
 Alf’s son attended City and Country from the 2s – 13s, graduating in 2009.